How To Outsmart Your Boss In Repairs To Upvc Windows

 3. Water Leaks

-If you wake up to wet floors and damp walls each time it rains, it is important that you take action.
-Water leaks through windows can cause structural damage to your home, and hinder your ability to control the temperature in your home.
-Most of the time, uPVC window leaks are caused by a damaged or missing sealant.
+It is crucial to act if you get up each morning to find mouldy walls and wet floors.
+Water leaks through windows can cause structural damage to your home and also hinder your ability to control the temperature inside your home.
+Most often, upvc window repairs uPVC window leaks are caused by damaged or missing sealant.

 4. Faulty Hinges